GIC to buy 9% of Indonesia's Bank Jago to tap digital banking business

 Bank Jago recently entered into a strategic partnership with ride-hailing and digital payment services firm Gojek.

-In December last year, Gojek spent US$160 million (S$213 million) to raise its stake in Bank Jago to 22.16 per cent.
+In December last year, Gojek spent US$160 million (S$212 million) to raise its stake in Bank Jago to 22.16 per cent.

 This will eventually see Jago's digital banking services being offered on Gojek's super-app platform, allowing Gojek's millions of users to instantly open a bank account, for instance, and manage it on the app.